liquidsquid1/simplebounce/README.md

 The command to open your theme folder is `.client theme browse`

-- Load the theme with `.client theme load dist`
+- Load the theme with `.client theme set dist`